TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 python rln2mod.py --x 1024 --y 1024 --z 512
 ```

 Just give the tomogram dimensions in pixels as input.
 Then you can open your tomogram.mrc and .mod together in IMOD.
 A trick for better visualization is to go to: <kbd>Edit > Object > Type > Sphere radius for point</kbd> and increase this value!
-An example for `tomo_24.mrc` and `24.mod` in XYZ mode (<kbd>ctrl + X</kbd>):
+Here, an example from reconstruction in AreTomo with refined thickeness and with default pytom extraction parameters using a high-pass filter of 400.
+Shown in in IMOD XYZ mode (<kbd>ctrl + X</kbd>):

 <a href="/imgs/36_mod.png" data-lightbox="image-gallery">
   <img src="/imgs/36_mod.png" alt="Processing Workflow" style="width:60%;">
 </a>

+A total of **546** positions were extracted.
+The particle picking is nearly perfect, with only a few false positives occurring on thylakoid membranes or chloroplastic ribosomes, which closely resemble cytosolic ribosomes.
+The boundary mask was applied for selection, you can see that nothing has been picked outside of the tomogram volume.

+Common problems that can occur:
+- Particles extracted miss true positive particles: can be fixed by (slightly) increasing the number of particles `-n` and forcing this number with `-c -1`.
+- Particles extracted include false positives: this is more often the case.
+Because membranes, ice contamination, or other high contrast object cross-correlate with a high score as well.

+The latter might not pose a problem if you believe you can easily trash them though classification, in the later stages of [STA]((/03-tutorial/05-sta-in-relion5/)).

+You can select your positions with a mask only covering the cytosol, and excluding the chloroplast, instead of a simple boundary mask as we did.
+This is the best, but requires you to create masks, and can easily be tidieous when you work with tens or hundreds of tomos.
+You can also try to play with the high-pass parameter at the TM step (we used a 400 HP by default, you can use smaller values, but be careful at some point you will lose true positives)
+The number of particles that you want is always tricky to decide.
+Of course, you ideally want to pick everything.
+In reality, if you want to pick everything, you will probably have to "overpick" and include false positives.
+Luckily you will be able to clean them out in the later stages.
+If you underpick, there's high chances that you will minimise the number of false positives and will only select your particles of interest.
+This is useful when you want to quickly generate an average from your own data.
+This is ALWAYS a good idea when doing template matching, because using a template generated from your data will always give better results than an template coming from e.g molmap in Chimera from a PDB (worst) or an SPA map.

+Then, once you are satisfied with the TM results, you can generate a "master" .star file that will contain all the particle positions for all the tomos.

+To do so, load pytom and use pytom_merge_stars.py , it will automatically merge all the .star files present in the directory where you execute the script.

+Just be careful, when importing to RELION, remove "rec_" from the TomoName in the merged .star file ...